lightning/bolts/05-onchain.md

 There are three different scripts for penalty transactions, with the following witnesses weight (details of the computation in [Appendix A](#appendix-a-expected-weights)):

-    to_local_penalty_witness: 154 bytes
+    to_local_penalty_witness: 160 bytes
     offered_htlc_penalty_witness: 243 bytes
     accepted_htlc_penalty_witness: 249 bytes

 The penalty txinput itself takes 41 bytes, thus has a weight of 164, making the weight of each input:

-    to_local_penalty_input_weight: 318 bytes
+    to_local_penalty_input_weight: 324 bytes
     offered_htlc_penalty_input_weight: 407 bytes
     accepted_htlc_penalty_input_weight: 413 bytes

-The rest of the penalty transaction takes 4+3+1+8+1+34+4=55 bytes assuming it has a pay-to-witness-script-hash (the largest standard output script).
+The rest of the penalty transaction takes 4+1+1+8+1+34+4=53 bytes of non-witness data, assuming it has a pay-to-witness-script-hash (the largest standard output script), in addition to a 2 byte witness header.

+In addition to outputs being swept under as penalty, the node MAY also sweep the `to_remote` output of the commitment transaction, e.g. to reduce the total amount paid in fees.
+Doing so requires the inclusion of a p2wpkh witness and additional txinput, resulting in an additional 108 + 164 = 272 bytes.

 In a worst case scenario, we have only incoming HTLCs and the HTLC-timeout transactions are not published, forcing us to spend from the commitment transaction.

-With a maximum standard weight of 400000:
+With a maximum standard weight of 400000, the maximum number of HTLCs that can be swept in a single transaction:

-    max_num_htlcs = (400000 - 318 - 55) / 413  = 967
+    max_num_htlcs = (400000 - 324 - 272 - 4*53 - 2) / 413 = 966

-Thus we could allow 483 HTLCs in each direction (with one `to_local` output) and still resolve it with a single penalty transaction.
+Thus we could allow 483 HTLCs in each direction (with both `to_local` and `to_remote` outputs) and still resolve it with a single penalty transaction.
+Note that even if the `to_remote` output is not swept, the resulting `max_num_htlcs` is 967, which yields the same unidirectional limit of 483 HTLCs.

 # General Requirements